 Back To Black

-Amy WinehouseI bought this album when it was released but hadn’t listened to in full for a long time.
+Amy WinehouseI bought this album when it was released but hadn’t listened to it in full for a long time.
 It’s really held up - what a talent and what a loss.

-I bought this album when it was released but hadn’t listened to in full for a long time.
+I bought this album when it was released but hadn’t listened to it in full for a long time.
 It’s really held up - what a talent and what a loss.

 I really enjoyed listening to this (once I found it) but it might have been five stars if some of the tracks didn’t drag on a bit too long.
 Who says a funk band doesn’t know when to stop?
 Me, but I say it with love.